 pasta and some kind of meat.
 Dessert is never optional.
 Last night

 Chhombga made chocolate cheesecake.
 It is amazing the cakes and muffins

-A huge tent that allows everyone to stand upright covers the
+A huge tent that allows everyone to stand upright covers the stone

-kettles are always full of boiling water.
+are always full of boiling water.
 Chhombga and Nema cook everything

 here and serve it in casserole dishes to the main dining tent.
 Cleanliness

 is critical since one germ can destroy our expedition.
-Everyone is expected to wash their hands
+Everyone is expected to wash their hands thoroughly

-weight and may have to call Jenny Craig on the satellite phone for some
+and may have to call Jenny Craig on the satellite phone for some

 Thursday May 9 - Alan